Coder-philosopher/Vocalix/README.md

 ```

 ### Key Sections in the README:
-1. **Project Overview**: Describes the purpose and features of the app.
+1. Project Overview: Describes the purpose and features of the app.
-2. **Technologies Used**: Lists the technologies involved in building the app.
+2. Technologies Used: Lists the technologies involved in building the app.
-3. **Installation Instructions**: Provides a step-by-step guide for setting up the project locally.
+3. Installation Instructions: Provides a step-by-step guide for setting up the project locally.
-4. **Usage**: Explains how to use both the text-to-speech and speech-to-text features of the app.
+4. Usage: Explains how to use both the text-to-speech and speech-to-text features of the app.
-5. **Code Structure**: Gives an overview of the project directory and organization.
+5. Code Structure: Gives an overview of the project directory and organization.
-6. **Contributing**: Provides instructions for how others can contribute to the project.
+6. Contributing: Provides instructions for how others can contribute to the project.
-7. **License and Acknowledgements**: Mentions the open-source license and credits any external libraries or tools.
+7. License and Acknowledgements: Mentions the open-source license and credits any external libraries or tools.

 This template should help provide clarity and a good structure for anyone looking to understand or contribute to your project.